alexandergall/onie-debian-nix-installer/README.md

    * `release`.
 A Nix expression that evaluates to a string containing the Debian release with which `mk-profile.sh` was called.

+The original URL used by `debootstrap` points to the regular Debian site `deb.debian.org`.
+This is a problem if the current stable release is used to create the profile, because `.deb` files can change as the stable release progresses through its update cycle.
+As a consequence, building the ONIE installer at a later time can fail.
+For this reason, the URLs are replaced by ones realative to `snapshot.debian.org`, which contains an archive of all `.deb` files ever created.
+These URLs are stable over time and should allow for builds of the ONIE installer at any point in the future.

-These files need to be copied to the project that wants to create an ONIE installer.
+The three files produced by `mk-profile.sh` need to be copied to the project that wants to create an ONIE installer.
 Within that project's Nix expression, import this repository and call the resulting function to build the installer

 ```Nix
   ## pkgs is an instance of a Nix package collection